-When I meet with my clients, they often ask me: “How do we know that we’re collecting every dollar we should?”
+When we meet with clients, they often ask: “How do we know that we’re collecting every dollar we should?”
 At first glance, the answer looks simple: make sure you bill and collect everything.
 Yet, as most of us know, the devil is in the details.
 How can someone truly know that they are billing and collecting everything they deserve?

 To answer that question, our team at RGP developed a revenue leakage assessment methodology.
 Similar to how a plumber assesses someone’s house plumbing to identify large or small water leaks, our team of revenue cycle experts analyzes our clients’ entire revenue cycle operations to identify a number of factors:

 - People performance